hph/drake/README.md

 disable this without removing the alias.

-Although all these similar but different options may seem to make the interface overly complex, they create more possible uses for the program and open possibilities and make way for features yet to come.
+Although all these similar but different options may seem to make the interface overly complex, the fact that most of them can be used in combination is enough to justify it.